 Linda completed a 75-mile bike ride recently, though, and felt reassured.

-“I could totally see myself getting on my bike later in the afternoon and riding the other 25 to make it a century ride,” she says.
+“I could see myself getting on my bike later in the afternoon and riding the other 25 to make it a century ride,” she says.

 And while Route 66 will be a solo ride, Linda will have lots of support from family and friends.
 Once Megan recovers from her hundred-mile race, she and her two young sons will drive along.
 Megan will be there both as Linda’s supportive daughter — and as Linda’s coach